ahmadfauzi/TestingHighchart/README.md

 # TestingHighcharts
- Testing regarding data on Highcharts
+ Testing regarding data on Highcharts using Selenium 4